Azure/Avere/src/terraform/README.md

 1. **Custom Image** - customers create a linux or Windows based custom image that contains the necessary rendering and render management software to mount the storage cache and also connect to on-premises services such as a render manager, AD server, and metrics server.
 1. **Render Farm** - Virtual Machine Scalesets are used to scale the custom image across thousands of virtual machines.
 Additionally [Azure Cycle Cloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) is used to help manage the virtual machine scale-sets.

-To get started quickly the recommended approach is to follow the [First Render Pilot](examples/securedimage/Azure%20First%20Render%20Pilot.pdf).
-The first render pilot provides a phased approach to quickly build out the burst rendering architecture on Azure.
+To get started the recommended approach is to follow the [First Render Pilot](examples/securedimage/Azure%20First%20Render%20Pilot.pdf).
+The first render pilot provides a phased approach to  build out the burst rendering architecture on Azure.
 The resources below will help you through each of the phases.

 ## Learning